-Invention disclosures to the Office of the Vice President for Research are made on a confidential basis.
+Invention disclosures to ORED are made on a confidential basis.
 As a public institution, the University should undertake sponsored research only when the results can be freely published.
-However, public disclosure of patentable material may invalidate some patent options depending on the timing of those disclosures.
-A public disclosure may result from the publication of a journal article, the placement of a graduate student thesis in the library, a presentation at a conference, or the release of technical information to a person not bound by a nondisclosure/confidentiality agreement.
-The public disclosure of an invention prior to filing a patent application may bar obtaining a valid patent.
-In the U.S. a patent application must be filed within one year of a public disclosure.
-Additionally, most foreign patent rights will be forfeited upon public disclosure of the invention if a patent application was not previously filed.
-The best procedure is to file a patent application with the U.S. Patent Office before public disclosure takes place.
+However, public disclosure of patentable material may affect some patent rights depending on the timing of those disclosures.
+A public disclosure may result from the publication of a journal article, the placement of a graduate student thesis in the library, a presentation at a conference, a poster presentation, or the release of technical information to a person not bound by a nondisclosure/confidentiality agreement.
+The public disclosure of an Invention prior to filing a patent application may bar obtaining a valid patent.
+In the U.S. a patent application must be filed within one (1) year of a public disclosure.
+Most foreign patent rights will be forfeited upon public disclosure of the Invention if a patent application was not previously filed.
+The best procedure is to file a patent application before public disclosure takes place.
 The University understands the Inventors' desire for public disclosure of their work and does not wish to impede that dissemination.
-The University's review of invention disclosures will be done as expeditiously as possible.
-In order that such review may be done prior to public disclosure, Inventors are cautioned to file the invention disclosure with sufficient lead time prior to anticipated public disclosure so as to allow the University sufficient time to properly process the application prior to that disclosure.
-Once disclosure is timely made, the Office of the Vice President for Research will work as diligently as possible so that faculty may continue with scholarly publication.
+The University's review of Invention disclosures will be done as expeditiously as possible.
+In order that such review may be done prior to public disclosure, Inventors are cautioned to submit the Invention disclosure with sufficient lead time prior to anticipated public disclosure so as to allow the University sufficient time to properly review the Invention, decide if a patent application should be filed, and process the application prior to the public disclosure.
+Once a disclosure is timely made, the Office of the Vice President for Research and Economic Development (or designee) will work as diligently as possible so that faculty may continue with scholarly publication.

 There are some reasonable procedures that can address the tension between the desire for public disclosure and preserving patent rights.
-For example, a thesis that has been catalogued and made accessible by the library may constitute a public disclosure.
-In order to gain time for patent consideration, the Inventor or Vice President for Research may petition the Dean of the Graduate School to temporarily withhold library access until patent considerations are evaluated.
+For example, a thesis that has been catalogued and made accessible may constitute a public disclosure.
+In order to gain time for patenting consideration, the Inventor or Vice President for ORED (or designee) may petition the Dean of the Graduate School to temporarily withhold public access of the thesis until patenting considerations are evaluated.

 Another example is that the University normally will not agree to sponsored research agreements that contain limits on the University researchers' right to publication.
 However, where patent protection issues are involved, the University may agree that publication may be deferred for a reasonable time during which the University and the sponsor can review the feasibility of patent coverage or other protection on an invention described in the publication.
 The University may also agree that, when publication of research involving proprietary data is contemplated by University researchers, the researchers may provide the sponsor with an advance copy of the manuscript prior to publication to allow the sponsor an opportunity to identify any inadvertent disclosure of proprietary or confidential data.
+Laboratory Notebooks